grangerl330/Tennis-Journal/README.md

 The page will reload if you make edits on the front end in the client folder.
 You will also see any lint errors in the console.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-MIT © Luke Granger

 ## Code of Conduct

 Everyone interacting in the Tennis Journal project’s codebases, issue trackers, chat rooms and mailing lists are expected to follow the [Contributor Covenant](http://contributor-covenant.org) code of conduct.